exakat/exakat-docs/Reference/Rules/Complete/SetClassRemoteDefinitionWithParenthesis.rst

 Set Class Remote Definition With Parenthesis
 ++++++++++++++++++++++++++++++++++++++++++++

-  Links method call to its definition, thanks to the new in parenthesis.
+  Links methodcall, properties and constants to its definition, based to the new in the parenthesis.
 The link is ``DEFINITION``.

 .. code-block:: php